-In October 2023, Hamas carried out attacks in Israel, initiating a broader conflict between Israel and Hamas in and around the Gaza Strip.
-This conflict has significantly impacted civilian areas of the Gaza Strip, leading to a refugee and humanitarian crisis in the region.
-On 13 April 2024, in retaliation for an Israeli military strike on Iran's consulate in Damascus, Iran launched hundreds of projectiles at Israel, representing the first such direct attack from Iran on Israel.
-On 3 May 2024, Türkiye imposed a ban on trade with Israel.
-Military activity has since expanded to other regions in and around Israel.
-The impact of this conflict, including whether other actors (such as the United States, Egypt and/or other nations) might participate directly, is uncertain; however, this instability has impacted investors' confidence in the Middle East, which might negatively impact Türkiye and/or Turkish issuers.
+In October 2023, Hamas carried out attacks in Israel, initiating a broader conflict between Israel and Hamas in and around Gaza.
+This conflict has impacted civilian areas of Gaza, leading to a potential refugee and humanitarian crisis in the region.
+The impact of this conflict, including whether other actors (such as Iran and Hezbollah) might participate directly, potentially then resulting in direct involvement by the United States, Egypt and/or other nations, is uncertain; however, this instability has impacted investors' confidence in the Middle East, which might negatively impact Türkiye and/or Turkish issuers.